Enhanced Observability with Cilium

 Enable Hubble Relay

-Hubble includes Hubble Server and Hubble Relay.
-Hubble Server is built into each node's cilium-agent and is enabled by default.
-Hubble Relay is a component that needs to be deployed separately to aggregate data from all Hubble Servers in the cluster and provide a unified API entry point.
+Hubble consists of Hubble Server and Hubble Relay.
+Hubble Server is built into the cilium-agent on each node and is enabled by default.
+Hubble Relay is a separately deployed component that aggregates data from all Hubble Servers across the cluster, providing a unified API entry point.

 Use the following command to enable Hubble Relay: